KarstenBuckstegge/walkcycle.js/README.md

 # walkcyclejs
-A web-based, customizable walkcycle animation.
+A web-based, customizable walkcycle animation. <br />
+Taking the [css3walkcycle](https://github.com/KarstenBuckstegge/css3walkcycle) to new heights.

 ## Tools used
 - npm only build process